 - Paroxysmal nocturnal dyspnea (PND) refers to sudden episodes that cause awakening at night.
-Symptoms include severe shortness of breath and coughing or wheezing, which generally occur 1 - 3 hours after going to sleep.
-Unlike orthopnea, symptoms are not relieved by sitting up.
+Symptoms include severe shortness of breath and coughing or wheezing, which generally occur 1 to 3 hours after going to sleep.
+Unlike orthopnea, symptoms are not immediately relieved by sitting up.
 It usually takes more time to recover from an episode.

 - In addition to shortness of breath, patients sometimes have a cough that produces a pinkish froth.